 Eligibility:

-- Proposals may be in the planning and/or implementation stage.
-The nonprofit must be established for a least one year.
+• Proposals may be in the planning and/or implementation stage.

 Important Documents: